 “For example, the tourist might ask ‘where’s good to eat around here?’ and the digital human could respond with some local recommendations.

 “Importantly, and because we’re all about brand-embodiment, digital human tour guides can be co-designed and built so they’re plugged into the local culture.
 They dress like locals, they speak like locals, so it’s like having a local showing you around something that’s fascinating to explore in places like Darwin, brimming with local pride and personality.”

-What problems would a digital human tour guide solve?
+What problems can a digital human tour guide solve?